microsoft/NubesGen/docs/gitops-quick-start.md

     ```bash
     # The resource group used by Terraform to store its remote state.
     RESOURCE_GROUP_NAME=rg-terraform-001
     # The location of the resource group.
 For example `eastus`.
-Leave blank to use your default location.
-    LOCATION=
+    LOCATION=eastus
     # The storage account (inside the resource group) used by Terraform to store its remote state.
     TF_STORAGE_ACCOUNT=st$RANDOM$RANDOM$RANDOM$RANDOM
     # The container name (inside the storage account) used by Terraform to store its remote state.